Controlling sprouting in store

 In January we announced an £800,000 fund for research, events and support for store managers.
 Here are the key points:

-- Events held across the country this winter (watch video summary below)
+- Events held across the country this winter (find your local event via our events portal)

 - Expanded research programme